10 important questions to ask before cosmetic surgery

 5. Can I see before and after photographs?

-Not all patients want to be featured on websites, but most surgeons have photographs of patients.
+Not all patients want to be featured on websites, but most surgeons have photographs of patients who have had cosmetic surgery.
 These can give you an idea of what can be achieved.
 Ensure they are the surgeon’s actual patients.
 You may also be able to speak to previous patients about their experience.

 6. Do you feel you can give me the result I’m looking for?